hyokunkwak/Sequential-thinking-ultra-mcp/README.md

 ## 📋 MCP Server Details

 ### Tool Description
 **sequential-thinking-ultra** - A powerful tool for dynamic problem-solving through Ultra Think enhanced sequential thinking.
-This tool combines traditional sequential thinking with advanced features like quality metrics, parallel exploration, meta-reasoning, and budget management for superior problem-solving.
+This tool combines traditional sequential thinking with advanced features like quality metrics, branching support, meta-reasoning, and budget management for superior problem-solving.

 ### When to use this tool:
 - Breaking down complex problems with quality assurance at each step
 - Planning and design with built-in meta-reasoning checkpoints
-- Analysis requiring parallel exploration of multiple solutions
+- Analysis requiring exploration of multiple solution approaches
 - Problems needing bias detection and confidence tracking
 - Tasks requiring budget-aware efficient thinking
 - Situations where solution quality must be measured and validated